 The output of the TMIV encoder is a single file according to the V3C sample stream format containing a single V3C sequence.
 Most parameter sets have MIV extensions enabled and common atlas data is present.
-The view parameter list is sent once and depth quantization parameters are updated at each intra frame.
-For each of the regular atlases, there are sub bitstreams with patch data, geometry video data (if present), attribute video data (if present), and occupancy video data (if present).
-Atlas and patch parameters include groups and entity ID's respectively1.
+The view parameter list is sent once and depth quantization parameters (if present) are updated at each intra frame.
+For each of the regular atlases, there are sub bitstreams with patch data, geometry video data (if present), attribute video data (if present), occupancy video data (if present), and packed video data (if present).
+An atlas may be composed of multiple atlas tiles.
+Atlas and patch parameters include groups and entity ID's respectively.